-Whenever possible, all of the osteomyelitic bone should be excised.
-Surgical approaches can be done through a previous area of infection or through clean incisional areas.
-All necrotic bone, soft tissues, and devascularized structures should be excised and wound revision performed to accommodate appropriate closure at a later date.
+Whenever possible all of the osteomyelitic bone should be excised.
+Surgical approaches can be through a previous area of infection or through clean incisional areas.
+All necrotic bone, soft tissues, and devascularized structures should be excised and wound revision performed to accommodate immediate closure or closure at a later date.
 Debate continues as to how much bone should be excised.
 Certainly, all infected bone and a small portion of apparently uninvolved bone should be removed.
-This uninvolved bone may be sent for separate microscopic evaluation.
-If the infected bone exhibits microscopic evidence of osteomyelitis and the uninvolved bone is reported as noninfected, then one has documented the excision of the diseased bone.
+The uninvolved bone may be sent for separate microscopic evaluation.
+If the infected bone exhibits microscopic evidence of osteomyelitis and the uninvolved bone is reported as noninfected, then one has documented the excision of the diseased bone (Fig. 13).

-Further debate continues as to the advantages and disadvantages of disarticulation versus transcortical resection in areas of joint involvement.
+Further debate continues as to the advantages and disadvantages of disarticulation versus transcortical amputation in areas of joint involvement.
 Disarticulation maintains the subchondral bone and cartilage as a natural barrier to the spread of the infection into the remaining osseous structure.
 Transcortical amputation permits the microorganisms access to the Haversian and Volkman channels but excises the cartilage which will certainly become necrotic if left for several days in the open wound.
-A possible compromise is to perform a disarticulation and then gently currette the cartilage from the remaining portion of bone.
-The subchondral bone will provide a better barrier than that of transcortical resection.
+A possible compromise is to perform a disarticulation and then gently curette the cartilage from the remaining portion of bone.
+The subchondral bone will provide a better barrier than is present with transcortical amputation (Fig. 14).